quer/the-steam-awards/README.md

 This project is to do multiple actions at once on Steam, whit multiple steam account

+# Project current not working
+Steam have change how the login, to get cookies and sessionid.
+As all module are using this. nothing will work.

+Im an looking into it, read more in issue : https://github.com/quer/the-steam-awards/issues/70

 # Read the wiki for details
 More details in the wiki, on how to setup, and use modules.